 If you don’t have Amazon Prime and/or Alexa, you’re missing out!
 First, find out more about Amazon Prime by reading, “Amazon Prime New Features for Gamers, Readers, & Audiobook Users here.
 Then try Amazon Prime 30-Day Free Trial.

 Making My House Work for Me

 I have connected several smart home products I already own like the Nest Thermostat and WeMo switch which allow me to control certain aspects of my home.
-For example, by connecting Alexa and my Nest Thermostat, I can now control my home’s heating by voice.
-“Alexa, set the heat to XX,” is currently the only option; however, I’d love to be able to ask her what the temperature is set to.
+For example, by connecting Amazon Alexa and my Nest Thermostat, I can now control my home’s heating by voice.
+“Alexa, set the temperature to XX,” is currently the only option; however, I’d love to be able to ask her what the temperature is set to.

 I can also turn on the lamp in the living room from anywhere I can access the Alexa App via my smartphone or one of the Amazon Echo Dot’s in my home for added security.
-A simple, “Alexa, turn on the WeMo (or rename it something like living room lamp),” and no one knows I’m not here.
+A simple, “Alexa, turn on the WeMo (or rename it something like living room lamp),” and no one knows I’m not here.’

 My New Personal Assistant Saves Me Time

 Alexa isn’t about being lazy.
 It’s about saving time for the things that are important instead of doing a million little tasks.
 And it gives you an easy way to organize myself.